AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 Object size
 ^^^^^^^^^^^

-Discriminants can have an impact on the object size because we can set discriminant to constraint a component of an :ref:`indefinite subtype <Adv_Ada_Definite_Indefinite_Subtypes>`.
+Discriminants can have an impact on the object size because we can set the discriminant to constraint a component of an :ref:`indefinite subtype <Adv_Ada_Definite_Indefinite_Subtypes>`.
 For example: